lihai-yang/lihai-yang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a finance Ph.D. student from City University of Hong Kong.
+I'm a Ph.D. student in finance at City University of Hong Kong.
 My research focuses on empirical asset pricing and behavioral finance, with particular emphasis on options, corporate bonds, news media, and spillovers across firm networks.
 I'm on the 2026/2027 job market.

 You can find my <a href="/assets/CV_Lihai_Yang.pdf" target="_blank" rel="noopener noreferrer" style="text-decoration: underline !important; color: blue !important;">CV</a> here.